elexira/fend-webpack-sass/README.md

+# my notes

+Steps Followed in the Demonstration Video

+In packages.json append the following new entries in "devDependencies":

+    "mini-css-extract-plugin": "^0.9.0",
+    "terser-webpack-plugin": "^1.3.0",
+    "optimize-css-assets-webpack-plugin": "^5.0.3",

+The version may vary with time.

+In webpack.prod.js config file, append the new plugin statements:

+    const MiniCssExtractPlugin = require('mini-css-extract-plugin');
+    const OptimizeCSSAssetsPlugin = require('optimize-css-assets-webpack-plugin');
+    const TerserPlugin = require('terser-webpack-plugin');

+Add the optimization attribute in module.exports section, that will help us to minimize certain files.
+Notice that the TerserPlugin and OptimizeCSSAssetsPlugin are being initialized here.

+    optimization: {
+      minimizer: [new TerserPlugin({}), new OptimizeCSSAssetsPlugin({})],
+      },

+Updated the rule section for Sass file loaders:

+    {
+    test: /\.scss$/,
+    use: [MiniCssExtractPlugin.loader, "css-loader", "sass-loader"],
+    },

+Instantiate the new plugin in the plugin list:

+    new MiniCssExtractPlugin({ filename: "[name].css" })

+On the terminal, run the following commands:

+    npm i -D mini-css-extract-plugin
+    npm i -D optimize-css-assets-webpack-plugin terser-webpack-plugin
+    npm run build-prod

+What is the purpose of a .map file?

+Map files keep track of which source files the code in your bundled file comes from.
+This is incredibbly handy when debugging.
+Without a map file, you would get an error that says it is coming from like 1783 of bundle.js - which isn’t very helpful, but with a source map turned on it would tell you the file name and line where the error is occuring.
+Much better!

 # Webbpack Express Example App

 The goal of this repo is be an example of a basic but functional app built on Express and Webpack.